angelhumano/data_warehousing_analytics/README.md

 ### 2. Business requirements definition: Develop Key Performance Indicators

 #### Number of Collisions by Year

 This KPI allows us to investigate what year collisions are more likely to occur and can help identify any seasonalities (patterns) that exist.

 #### Number of Collisions by Hour

 This KPI can show which time collisions are more likely to occur.
-The Metropolitan Transportation Authority can use this insight to increase public transportation during crash- prone hours to disincentivize driving.
+The Metropolitan Transportation Authority can use this insight to increase public transportation during crash-prone hours to disincentivize driving.
 Also, the New York City Department of Transportation can use this KPI to evaluate the proposed congestion pricing initiative.

 #### Number of Victims by Month

-This KPI can help the audience easily digest when most collisions take place and allow experts to perhaps better plan city traffic during months of high collisions.
+This KPI helps the audience easily digest when most collisions take place and allows experts to better plan city traffic during months of high collisions.

 #### Number of Victims by Age